 - any foreign national who has been granted asylum, any refugee who has already been admitted to the U.S., or any individual who has been granted withholding of removal, advance parole, or protection under the Convention Against Torture

 - waivers may be possible at the discretion of the consulate where the visa application is being processed

 - Additional exception as of June 26, 2017 - the U.S. Supreme Court states those with a "bona fide" relationship to an individual or entity in the U.S. should not be refused entry; this should include those who are students, scholars, and their dependents

-The above restrictions no longer include Iraq.
-However, additional processes or scrutiny may now be implemented when attempting to obtain a visa or enter the U.S.
+- Iraq - The above restrictions also no longer include Iraq.
+However, additional processes or scrutiny will still be in place when attempting to obtain a visa or enter the U.S.

 July 6, 2017 - Added fiancee to the list of "close familial relationship"

 June 29, 2017 - Added update regarding definitions of "close familial relationship" for those who wish to invite family, see the FAQ section for details.

 June 27, 2017 - Added update regarding June 26 Supreme Court reinstatement of parts of the executive order.

 March 17, 2017 - Added update regarding March 15 temporary restraining order impacting citizens from the 6 countries.